-Despite the challenges, we were able to identify 972 industrial and semi-industrial vessels reported to be involved in IUU fishing globally, identifying the beneficial owners for 421 vessels, representing 43.3 percent of the total.
+Despite the challenges, we were able to identify 972 industrial and semi-industrial vessels reported to be involved in IUU fishing globally, identifying the companies that are identified as legal owners for 421 vessels, representing 43.3 percent of the total.
 This is three times more than the number of vessels included in RFMO lists for offenses which took place from 2010, totalling 286 fishing vessels.
 Of the data used for this report, 14.9 percent was gathered from official government sources, 27.4 percent from regional fisheries management organisations and 55.6 percent from major NGOs and reputed news organisations (see table below).